 Now you can Street View your way through Shibuya while sitting on the toilet.
 You can watch a 4K drone flyover of Machu Picchu during your lunch break.
 You can read seventeen blog posts about “hidden gems” in Lisbon before you’ve even booked the flight.
 By the time you arrive, you’ve already consumed the experience in compressed, filtered form.
 The real thing feels like a rerun.

 I think about this more because of when I was born.
-I’m from maybe the last generation that had a genuinely unmediated childhood.
+I’m a Xennial, part of maybe the last generation that had a genuinely unmediated childhood.
 We played outside until the streetlights came on.
 If we wanted to know something, we had to find a book or ask someone who might know.
 Boredom was a regular companion, and it forced us to invent things, imagine things, sit with not knowing.
 Mystery was the default state because there was no way to instantly resolve it.

 Now I watch my own kids grow up in a world where that kind of mystery barely has time to form before someone can look up the answer.
 They’ll never know what it felt like to wonder about something for weeks, to carry a question around with no way to settle it, and to find that the wondering itself was the good part.
 I got to live on both sides of that transition, and I’m not sure the trade was worth it.